friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\else_if_instead_of_elif.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError"""
-       2:
-       3: if False:
-       4:     pass
-    -->5: else if True:
+       5: else if True:
           ^^^^-^^

     Python told us that it expected a colon at the position indicated.